Four Nights with Anna

 Four Nights with Anna (Cztery noce z Anną) is a 2008 drama film directed by Jerzy Skolimowski.
 It stars Artur Steranko and Kinga Preis.
 It tells the story of a man who visits a woman in her sleep.
 The film had its world premiere as the opening film of the Directors' Fortnight section at the 2008 Cannes Film Festival on 15 May 2008.
 It was released in Poland on 12 September 2008, and in France on 5 November 2008.

 Plot

-A middle-aged man Leon lives in a small town in Poland.
-He works in the crematorium at the local hospital.
-Anna works as a nurse at the same hospital.
-Previously, he witnessed Anna being raped, but he was wrongfully accused and jailed for the crime.
-While Anna is asleep, Leon breaks into her apartment.
-During each of his visits, he leaves several traces of his presence by fixing a broken clock, sewing buttons on her clothes, painting her toenails, and bringing flowers and a ring.
+In a small town in Poland, an inarticulate man named Leon lives with his bedridden grandmother in a log cabin next to the hospital.
+Out fishing one day, he stumbles on a rape and the assailant flees.
+The woman, a nurse at the hospital called Anna, lets him be arrested and jailed.
+On release, he is given a job in the hospital crematorium and, discovering that the window of Anna's room is within view of his cabin, begins watching her in the evenings.